IIIF/api/source/api/presentation/3.0/index.md

 ##### type

 The type of the resource.
 For the resource types defined by this specification, the value of `type` will be described in the sections below.
 For content resources, the type are drawn from other vocabularies.
 Recommendations for basic types such as image, text or audio are also given in the sections below.

 The value _MUST_ be a string.

- * All resource types _MUST_ have exactly one type specified.
+ * All resource types _MUST_ have exactly one type specified.<br/>
+   Clients _MAY_ render type on any resource type.

 ``` json-doc
 {"type": "Image"}
 ```

 ##### format
 The specific media type (often called a MIME type) of a content resource, for example "image/jpeg".
 This is important for distinguishing text in XML from plain text, for example.

 The value _MUST_ be a string.

- * A content resource _MAY_ have exactly one format, and if so, it _MUST_ be the value of the `Content-Type` header returned when the resource is dereferenced.
+ * A content resource _MAY_ have exactly one format, and if so, it _SHOULD_ be the value of the `Content-Type` header returned when the resource is dereferenced.<br/>
+   Clients _MAY_ render the format of any content resource.
  * Other resource types _MUST NOT_ have a format.
+   Clients _SHOULD_ ignore format on other resource types.

 Note that this is different to the `formats` property in the [Image API][image-api], which gives the extension to use within that API.
 It would be inappropriate to use in this case, as `format` can be used with any content resource, not just images.